Joshuas193/nlp/README.md

 # Natural Language Processing using MeaningCloud Sentiment Analysis

 This project will analyze a news or other article using meaningCloud's API.
-A huge amount od data is returned so we're just utilizing a few of the data tytpes returned.
+A huge amount of data is returned so we're just utilizing a few of the data tytpes returned.

 ### What is sentiment analysis?
 Well in Meaning Cloud's own words Sentiment Analysis is MeaningCloud's solution for performing a detailed multilingual sentiment analysis of texts from different sources.